jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL unguided - Modern cloud apps.md

 ##### Tasks to Complete

--   Create an Azure Logic App that listens for new orders on the receiptgenerator storage queue.
+-   Create an Azure Logic App that listens for new orders on the receiptgenerator storage queue

--   When a new message is received pass it to the Azure Function using the same syntax as the sample.dat file.
+-   When a new message is received pass it to the Azure Function using the same syntax as the sample.dat file

     -   Hint: the following can be used to base64 encode the data
     ```